lauraglo/terminology-extraction/README.md

 # tfm2022
-Applying Deep Learning techniques to terminology extraction in specific domains
+New Deep Learning techniques to terminology extraction in specific domains